 If you have suffered an injury on the property of another person or entity, you may require help from an Altoona premises liability lawyer.
 Skilled legal counsel might be able to help you recover compensation for your injuries if they resulted from the negligence of the property owner.

 However, not every injury on the premises of another person results in a viable claim for damages.
 The nature of your visit will play a significant role in determining if you are entitled to monetary recovery.
-To learn more about the viability of your injury claim, contact a personal injury attorney right away.
+To learn more about the viability of your injury claim, contact an Altoona personal injury attorney right away.

 To recover damages in a premises liability lawsuit, a plaintiff must establish that the property owner owed a duty to the plaintiff.
 The specific duty owed by the property owner depends on the nature of the plaintiff’s visit.
 While the property owner owes some visitors a significant duty to ensure their safety, they owe other visitors a lesser duty of care.

 In an Altoona premises liability case, visitors fall within three different categories: invitees, licensees, and trespassers.